leovandriel/csynth/README.md

 indicates a function variable `tone`, allowing us split things across two lines.

 Note the underscore `_`.
 By default, all functions take other functions as arguments.
-By appending `_`, you can pass in numbers instead.
+By appending `_`, you can pass in a fixed value instead.

 Next, add a rectangular envelope to turn this into a 0.3 second note: